gvbvdxxalt2/gvbvdxxalt2/README.md

 ---

 ### 🧠 A bit about me
-*Note: These aren't professional diagnoses, just how I see myself!*
+*Note: These aren't official diagnoses yet, but they are potential based on what my doctor has discussed with me.*

 - **Autism?** (Likely 🧠)
 - **ADHD** (Definitely 🤪)